TheMn/TheMn/README.md

-- 🔭 I’m currently working on my self-esteem!
+- 🔭 I’m currently working on my Self-awareness!

 <!--
 ### Hi there 👋